-"I ask myself that question every
+"I ask myself that question every day." • By Ben Weissenbach '20

 Pre-pandemic, engineering graduate students, from left, Daniel Suo, Niranjani Prasad 20, Ari Seff, and Karan Singh worked together to develop a software system to converse with humans on a variety of topics.